-If it is possible, have employees and customers maintain the 6-feet distance from each other.
+If it is possible, have employees and customers maintain a 6-feet distance from each other.
 Thus, this will help you in keeping the employees safe in the workplace.

 You may also consider installing glass barriers in areas where face-to-face interactions happen often such as employee-customer interaction or employee-employee interactions.

-Furthermore, instead of having meetings in a conference room where social distancing cannot properly maintain, opt for virtual meetings.
+Furthermore, instead of having meetings in a conference room where social distancing cannot properly be maintained, opt for virtual meetings.

 6. Encourage Employees To Wear Face Coverings